OpenSILEX/docs-community-dev/docs/codingStyle.md

   }
 ```

-If the function returns a boolean, the @return should be presented as the following example :
+If the function returns a boolean, the @return should be presented as the following example:
 ```java
 /**
   * @return true explanation